 After a level is established, it is not changed unless information supporting the change provides evidence that the determination was in error or the disability status of the individual has changed.
-The rationale for changing the level is documented in STARS case narrative.
+The rationale for changing the level is documented in a case note.